chromium/chromium/docs/frame_trees.md

 navigating, a `Page` is restored from the `BackForwardCache` or from the prendering pages.

+## Relationships between core classes in content/

+A WebContents represents a tab.
+A WebContents owns a FrameTree, the "primary frame tree," for what is being displayed in the tab.
+A WebContents may indirectly own additional FrameTrees for features such as prerendering.

+A FrameTree consists of FrameTreeNodes.
+A FrameTreeNode contains a RenderFrameHost.
+FrameTreeNodes reflect the frame structure in the renderer.
+RenderFrameHosts represent documents loaded in a frame (roughly, [see footnote 3](#footnote_3)).
+As a frame navigates its RenderFrameHost may change, but its FrameTreeNode stays the same.

+In the case of nested frame trees, the RenderFrameHost corresponding to the hosting document owns the inner FrameTree (possibly through an intermediate object, as is the case for content::FencedFrame).

 ## Footnotes

 <a name="footnote_1"></a>1: GuestViews (embedding of a WebContents inside another WebContents) are